 Travel arrangers should verify sponsor guidelines, restrictions, policies, and procedures prior to making reservations.

 International travel may also involve payments made in foreign currency, variable or floating exchange rates, and other financial considerations specific to international travel.

-Questions related to University Group Travel may be referred to Travel Services, Department of Business Services at 301.405.0607 or email@example.com.
+Questions related to University Group Travel may be referred to Travel Services, Procurement and Business Services at 301.405.0607 or email@example.com.